 Figuring out a hair routine that works for me has been a long and winding road.
 Doing so is sort of complicated, but not entirely so (there are worse things in the world), and yet my hair still takes a bit of love to coax it into looking its best.
 My natural hair texture is really fine, but also quite curly.
 So you can see how that may lend to a hair product conundrum.
 Do I use formulas that nourish and hydrate the curls (but leave it greasy and limp) or those that volumize and lift (but don't address its susceptibility to dryness and breakage)?
 I have curly hair, but it's not coarse or thick, and it's certainly not strong.
 For a long time, I only used hydrating and nourishing products and hated the results, and then years later only volumizing, and my hair broke off.
 It wasn't until fairly recently that I figured it all out, found a routine that works for me, and invested in products that target my specific concerns.

 Here, I'll go through each one from start to finish.
-The shampoo, conditioner, and masks (which are most important for the health of my hair), as well as the styling products to give everything a little boost—lift at the root, fluffy '70s texture, et al. I suppose it's important to say that, of course, this routine is not one size fits all.
+The shampoo, conditioner, and masks (which are most important for the health of my hair), as well as the styling products to give everything a little boost—lift at the root, fluffy '70s texture, et al. Of course, this routine is not one size fits all.
 Similar to skincare, haircare never is.
 But, if you find your hair, at one point or another, to be thin, dry, processed, curly, or breakage-prone, you'll be able to pull out some helpful recs.
 This is all the information I've amassed on how best to work with (not against) my hair.

 Start with Shampoo